Greater-Wellington-Regional-Council/Environmental-Outcomes-Platform/packages/PACKAGE_UPGRADE_PLAN.md

 # Package upgrade plan for Manager, IngestAPI, and HilltopCrawler

+> Current position, August 2026: this original plan is superseded by `packages/PACKAGE_UPGRADE_PLAN_2.md` for active maintenance work.
+Do not proceed with Spring Boot 4, Spring Framework 7, Gradle 9, or Kotlin major-platform upgrade work now.
+The project should stay on the Spring Boot 3 / Spring Framework 6 / Gradle 8 line and review the major-platform position again in 2027.

 This plan lists only package-upgrade work that is not yet complete for the Kotlin/Spring packages:

 - `packages/Manager`